What does the Bible verse Jeff Sessions quoted really mean?

 At first glance, writes British scholar T.L.
 Carter, Romans 13 may look like "an embarrassingly unqualified endorsement of the political status quo."

-But Paul was likely aware of the Jewish expulsion from Rome, as well as other persecutions, Carter argues, and Roman tax collectors were notoriously corrupt.

-So it's hard to fathom why he would portray the government as divinely sanctioned (as Jeff Sessions did on Thursday).
+But Paul was likely aware of the Jewish expulsion from Rome, as well as other persecutions, Carter argues.
+So it's hard to fathom why he would portray the government as divinely sanctioned.

-The only possible explanation, Carter says, is that Paul's praise for government authority is ironic, as his original audience would have understood.
-In other words, it's not praise, it's a cleverly disguised critique.
+Paul's praise for government authority so over the top, it's possible that he meant to be ironic, Carter says.
+In other words, Romans 13 is not praise, it's a cleverly disguised critique.

 "By using the technique of irony, Paul was able to express his criticism without fear of repercussions from the authorities, who may have been oblivious to the disparity between the ideal he portrays and the reality of their government."

 Carter acknowledges that his interpretation is somewhat idiosyncratic.
-Most Christians take a fairly straightforward reading of Romans 13, even as they debate how to apply it to modern life.
+Many Christians take a more straightforward reading of Romans 13, even as they struggle to apply to modern life.

-As the New Testament scholar Douglas Moo puts it, "It is only a slight exaggeration to say that the history of the interpretation of Romans 13:1-7 is the history of attempts to avoid what seems to be its plain meaning."
+"It is only a slight exaggeration to say that the history of the interpretation of Romans 13:1-7," says New Testament scholar Douglas Moo, "is the history of attempts to avoid what seems to be its plain meaning."